rossinthecloud/rossinthecloud.github.io/_posts/2020-11-18-Day8of100DaysOfCloud-VPNExpressroute.md

 You previously either had to be comfortable that your provider was keeping your traffic isolated to a good level and perhaps take an assumption that a lot of workloads these days are encrypted in transit so any risk was acceptable or fudge your own 3rd party VPN inside your Expressroute private peering.

-With the GA availability, you can now configure additional encryption native to the Expressroute service for private peering.
+With the GA release, you can now configure additional encryption native to the Expressroute service for private peering.
 This gives you a reference architecture like this -

 ![]({{ site.baseurl }}/assets/img/blog/2020-11-18-Day8of100DaysOfCloud-VPNExpressroute/1.png)

-If this is something you can interested in please do have a look at <a href="https://docs.microsoft.com/en-us/azure/vpn-gateway/site-to-site-vpn-private-peering" target="_blank">this documentation</a> for more information.
+If this is something you are interested in please do have a look at <a href="https://docs.microsoft.com/en-us/azure/vpn-gateway/site-to-site-vpn-private-peering" target="_blank">this documentation</a> for more information.

 --